How to Design for Moon Town

 - Oxygen – Oxygen is a byproduct of every process that yields any other element.
 This is one reason rocket propulsion has been optimized to be mostly oxygen by mass – 95% or more in the nuclear rockets that do most transport, achieved by using it in an afterburner system that combines it with the super-hot hydrogen exiting from the nuclear thermal engine (the LANTR design, by Borowski)

-This list includes anything composed of a significant quantity of a few key elements – hydrogen, carbon, or nitrogen.
+This list includes anything composed of a significant proportion of a few key elements – hydrogen, carbon, or nitrogen.